MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/measure-your-space-in-mixed-reality.md

 Legend

-1. **Camera**: Takes a picture of your current view.
-These pictures may be used by your app and are not viewable while in the mixed reality experience.
+1. **Camera**: Take a picture of your current view.
+The picture can be used by your canvas app and are not viewable while in the mixed reality experience.
 2. **Undo**: Delete the last measurement and take the measurement again.
 3. **Add**: TbD
-4. **List**: Opens a lists with measurement detials.
+4. **List**: Opens a list with details of the items you've measuremented.
-5. **Submit**: When you're done taking measurements, use the submit button to close the mixed reality experience and send your measurement to your app.
-The button is grayed out if there's no measurements and when you're in the process of taking measurements.
+5. **Submit**: When you're done taking a measurement, use the Submit button to close the mixed reality experience and send your measurement to your canvas app.
+The button is grayed out if there's no measurements or when you're in the process of taking measurements.
-6. **List**: Opens a lists with measurement detials.
+6. **List**: Opens a list with details of the items you've measuremented
-7. **Reset**: Removes the current 3D object so you can add a new oject.
+7. **Reset**: Removes the current 3D object so you can add a new object.
 8. **Exit**: Leave the mixed reality experience and return to your canvas app.

 ## Prerequisites